 The standard sidearm for military officers of the Imperium is a fully automatic armor-piercing mini-rocket launcher.

 Larger weapons in 40K tend to take this to ridiculous extremes, as do alien weapons.
 The assault cannon is more or less an armor-piercing rocket-launching minigun, Necron gauss weapons strip the target's molecules away layer by layer, allowing them to punch through the heaviest armor as well as grant them the name "gauss flayers", chainsaw swords are ubiquitous among Imperium forces from longsword varieties to types longer than their wielder is tall, the larger Imperium vehicles don't so much fire a cannon as they do a broadside, and then there's the Shokk Attack Gun...

-Pretty much everything in the 40K universe operates by the principles of Rule Of Cool and More Dakka (being the Trope Namer for the latter); with realism chucked right out the window at every opportunity.
+Everything in the 40K universe operates by the principles of Rule of Cool and More Dakka (being the Trope Namer for the latter); with realism chucked right out the window at every opportunity.

 The Tau are actually fairly practical (at least in comparison to the other races), the only real problem being their Crippling Overspecialization in ranged combat.

 They are aware of this and hire Kroot mercenaries to act as close-combat specialists.

 Kroot are generally used as pathfinders and scouts than close-combat specialists, though.
 The tau actually frown upon species/societies that glorify or specialize in close quarters fighting, and the kroot have the additional issue of eating their enemies after killing them.
 Tau get bonus points, however, because they use their advanced technology to the fullest extent.
 Their most basic infantry wear armor on par with that of Imperial Guard stormtroopers.